USCqserver/CAS/README.md

 ## Examples
 The [examples](https://github.com/USCqserver/CAS/tree/master/docs/examples) directory contains jupyter example notebooks that explain how different methods of the module are used.
-The [examples/cas_paper](https://github.com/USCqserver/CAS/tree/master/docs/examples/cas_paper) directory includes the notebooks that were used to make the figures and plots of the paper at [link goes here]().
+The [examples/cas_paper](https://github.com/USCqserver/CAS/tree/master/docs/examples/cas_paper) directory includes the notebooks that were used to make the figures and plots of the paper at [arXvi:2103.06461](https://arxiv.org/abs/2103.06461).

 ## Contributions